Cullen skink is a popular hearty thick, rich and creamy soup from Scotland, made with smoked haddock, potatoes, leeks and milk.

 Helpful tips

-Poach – The haddock is lightly poached to enhance the flavours.
-It does not require prolonged cooking as it is already smoked.
-The fish will usually flake into large pieces during poaching, which is fine.
+Poach – Fillets of haddock are lightly poached in milk to create a slightly sweet rich base for the soup (see your questions answered below).
+The fish does not require prolonged cooking as it is already smoked.
+During poaching the fillets will flake into large pieces.

-Vegetables – potatoes, leeks and an onion, chopped small so they cook quickly.
+Vegetables – this cullen skink recipe is made with leeks, potatoes (or cauliflower for a keto version) and onion, chopped small (diced) so they cook quickly.

 Serving – serve warm with a thick slice of your favourite crusty bread.